hyperledger/indy-hipe/text/protocols/README.md

 #### Types of Protocols

 The most common protocol style in DID Communication is __request-response__.
-This style involve two parties, with the `requester` making the first move, and the `responder` completing the interaction.
+This style involve two *parties*, with the `requester` making the first move, and the `responder` completing the interaction.
 The [Protocol Discovery Protocol]( https://github.com/hyperledger/indy-hipe/pull/73) uses this style.